datahubio/datahub-cloud-template-dataset/docs/Create a dataset from scratch and publish it.md

-# Tutorial 1: Create a dataset from scratch and publish it with Datahub Cloud
+# Create a dataset from scratch and publish it with Datahub Cloud

 In this tutorial, we're going to learn how to publish a dataset (multiple data files or a single data file) with DataHub Cloud.